adityavit/FunWithProblems/src/constructBinaryTree/README.md

 https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/

 Constructs a binary Tree from preorder and inorder array.
+An important consideration is that there are no duplicates.

 The solution follows an algorithm described in the [leetcode](http://articles.leetcode.com/2011/04/construct-binary-tree-from-inorder-and-preorder-postorder-traversal.html)